billdback/scarab/README.md

 * Add support for "commands", which are messages targeted to specific entities.
 * Add a JS (TS?) library for UI development.
 Currently, web UIs must parse and handle events from JSON.
 * Additional example sim to demonstrate the new features.
+* A tutorial to help users learn to use the framework.

 ### Version 3.0